Neuroszima/floor_search/README.md

 to run a bot and observe it's work:
 1. Add DATABASES setting, with creation of local_settings.py (safety first :) )
-2. Start Django server
+2. Start Django runserver command from floor_search/ directory
-3. Start scrapyd-api to look at the job running
+3. Start scrapyd-api by running "scrapyd" in the floor_search/crawler directory to look at the job running

 Some of the settings in the files have additional comments, will add more in future, as well as a TODO list, since project is far from being finished